 Participatory Budgeting (PB) is a democratic process that allows residents to help determine how public funds are spent.
 The City of Greensboro adopted Participatory Budgeting in 2015.

-The City's Budget and Evaluation staff helps guide the process, with advice from the PB Steering Committee and a consultant.
+The City's Budget and Evaluation staff helps guide the process with advice from the Participatory Budgeting Commission.

 Frequently Asked Questions